13th October 2019.

 The sanctum sanctorum walls and kumudam have 8 inscriptions,

-money for Naivedyam and oil for the burning of the perpetual lamp, Achu kasu (money in coin), Ghee for the
+money for Naivedyam and oil for the burning of the perpetual lamp, Achu kasu (coin money), Ghee for the

 celebration of Shivaratri, and burning of 80 lamps on that day, Oil /Ennai Kappu to